Updated 01.10.2020: Are you a boomer grandparent? Do you have a bucket list of destinations for traveling with grandkids? Why not?

 Traveling with grandkids on a national park adventure

-My advice: Avoid popular parks during the busiest summer season, choosing an alternative, less popular park instead.
+My boomer travel advice: Avoid popular parks during the busiest summer season, choosing a less popular park instead.
 Do you know how many beautiful places are included in the National Parks system?
 The National Parks Conversation Association publishes a clickable map to help you find them.

 Showing grandchildren U.S. history in Washington D.C.

 Taking the grandkids to Washington D.C. offers an intense immersion in U.S. history that’s only available in our nation’s capital city.
 Tour government buildings like the U.S. Capitol Building or the White House to see our government in action.

 The grandkids will feel the power of America’s past standing in front of monuments like the Lincoln Memorial.
 And there are museums to fill up as much time as you care to spend in them.
 At the National Air and Space Museum, share your memories of watching the moon landing as you both touch a rock that once lived on the moon.